Ait Atta: Conflict with the French

 The Ait Atta's fierce resistance against the French entry into Morocco until 1933 was famous especially for the Ait Atta's valour during the Battle of Bougafer under the forces of Assou Oubasslam.
 The Battle of Bougafer was the final battle that the Ait Atta fought and one of the hardest the French fought during their pacification of Morocco.
 The men who were prepared to stay resisting rallied at Taghya n-Ilimshan and they moved south into the Jbel Saghro.
 Assou Oubasslam's reputation for toughness, directness and truthfulness was already known to the French and the three French generals in charge of finally defeating the Ait Atta offered to give him what he wanted but he rejected their offers.
 The French used Ait Atta tribesmen who already submitted to fight against Oubasslam's forces which meant that there were low casualty figures for French officers.
 Eventually, people started to surrender and defect and after the third defection, Assou Oubasslam with his Ilimshan decided to negotiate.
 On March 25, they laid down their arms in front of General Antoine Huré, Georges Catroux and Henri Giraud and surrendered.
 In order to appease the Ait Atta, the French authorities allowed the villages and gardens the Ait Atta conquered from neighbouring groups to be legitimately granted to them by the protectorate.

 The French colonial authorities instituted a policy of "Fixation" (sedentarization) against nomadic tribes of the Ait Atta like the Ait Khabbash forcing nomads to settle down in villages so men could be recruited into the French Army and work in lead mines owned by French companies.
 The lands of pastoral nomads were converted into military zones when the French colonial authorities redesigned administrative territories of south-eastern Morocco.
 Forcibly settling nomads not only made the collection of taxes easier but it restricted the movement of the Muqawama (armed resistance).
 The French called this policy "pacification of Berber tribes".
 After Morocco gained independence in 1956, the Moroccan government also implemented policies of sedentarization.

+Population

 French author Georges Spillmann estimated the Ait Atta at a population of 38,000 in 1936.
 David Hart instead estimated them at double that putting them at 76,000 in 1939.
 He estimated the population to be about 125,000 to 135,000 in 1960.
 Ethnologist Claude Lefébure estimated their population in 2008 to be 400,000.